Accessibility Statement

 Headings and Labels

 On some pages, headings and labels do not describe their associated topic or purpose.
 This may confuse screen reader users who navigate using headers.
 This fails WCAG 2.1 success criterion 2.4.6.
-We are working with our developers to implement fixes for these issues by April 2024.
+We are working with our developers to implement fixes for these issues within the next 12 months.

 Focus Visible

 In some places, a visible tab focus indicator is not present to highlight the element in focus for keyboard operable user interface components.
 This makes it harder for people using a keyboard to navigate the website.
 This fails WCAG 2.1 success criterion 2.4.7.
-We are working with our developers to implement a fix for this issue by April 2024.
+We are working with our developers to implement a fix for this issue within the next 12 months.

 Label in Name

 Some labels for user interface components do not match the visually displayed name on the page.
 This may result in users of assistive technology inputting incorrect information.
 This fails WCAG 2.1 success criterion 2.5.3.
-We are working on a with our developers to implement a fix for this issue by April 2024.
+We are working on a with our developers to implement a fix for this issue within the next 12 months.

 Error Identification